Welcome to the Department of Art History & Communication Studies

-The Department of Art History & Communication Studies embraces the interdisciplinary study of art, culture and communications, and the technologies of information, image, and sound from all periods of time and through a broad range of historical and theoretical approaches.
+The Department of Art History & Communication Studies embraces the interdisciplinary and transcultural study of art, culture and communications.
+We study technologies of information, image, and sound through a broad range of historical and theoretical approaches.

-The Department offers M.A. and Ph.D. degrees in Communication Studies, M.A. and Ph.D. degrees in Art History, undergraduate degrees in Art History, and an undergraduate minor in Communication Studies.
+The Department offers M.A. and Ph.D. degrees in Communication Studies, and M.A. and Ph.D. degrees in Art History.
+At the undergraduate level, we offer degrees in Art History (major, minor, honours), and a minor in Communication Studies.

-As well as respecting the specific traditions of each discipline, the Department further encourages those fields of research currently emerging at the intersection of Art History & Communication.
-These include the analysis of visual culture, studies of new media, the history of image technology, the social semiotics of the image, social contextualization, analyses of identity in art and communications, and questions of culture, nationhood, patronage and collection.
+Grounded in the disciplinary traditions of our constitutive fields, AHCS encourages research currently emerging at the intersections of art history and communication studies.
+These include the analysis of visual and material culture, studies of new media, the history of technology, eco-critical approaches, analyses of identity in art and communications, and questions of Indigeneity, gender, sexuality, race, class, globalism, and nationhood.

 Within the Department, the Art History program examines global histories of art, architecture, visual and material culture from expanded antiquity to the present.
 Our courses interrogate the development of art-historical methodologies and the institutions that have served the discipline.
 Our faculty offers expertise informed by Indigenous knowledge and critical practices; histories of medicine, science, technology, and new media; global and transcultural perspectives.
 We analyze museums, exhibitions, patronage, and collecting.
 We draw from gender, sexuality, and feminist studies, along with decolonizing, postcolonial and critical-race perspectives.
 Our courses range from medieval East Asia to contemporary Indigenous art; they consider the art and architecture of Byzantium, early modern Europe and its colonial entanglements, and the art, media, and culture of the present moment.